Fani Willis

 Fani Taifa Willis (/fɑːniː/, FAH-nee; born October 27, 1971) is an American attorney.
 She is the district attorney of Fulton County, Georgia, which contains most of Atlanta, serving since 2021.
 She is the first woman to hold the office in Fulton County.

-Willis investigated the 2020 presidential election in Georgia, which resulted in indictments against Donald Trump and 18 alleged co-conspirators on charges of racketeering and other crimes.
-She was subsequently dismissed from this case over concerns of impropriety and conflict of interest.
-Willis also investigated and apprehended rapper Young Thug and members of his YSL record label on charges of racketeering and gang-related crimes in violation of Georgia's RICO Act.
+Willis investigated the 2020 presidential election in Georgia, which resulted in indictments against Donald Trump and 18 alleged co-conspirators on charges of racketeering and other crimes, but was subsequently disqualified from the case over personal improprieties and conflicts of interest, ultimately leading to the dismissal of all charges.
+Willis also investigated and prosecuted rapper Young Thug and members of his YSL record label on charges of racketeering and gang-related crimes in violation of Georgia's RICO Act.

 Early life and education

 Willis was born in Inglewood, California.
 Her father, John C. Floyd III, was a founder of a faction of the Black Panthers but grew disillusioned by the movement's infighting.
 When Willis was in the first grade, her family moved to Washington, D.C., where her father practiced law as a criminal defense attorney.
 Her parents divorced and her mother eventually moved back to California.
 Willis mostly stayed with her father.

 She graduated from Regina High School, in Maryland, an all-girls Catholic High School that closed in 1989.
 Willis studied political science at Howard University, graduating cum laude in 1993, then moved to Atlanta to attend Emory University School of Law, graduating in 1996 with a Juris Doctor.